 If you elect the Medical Expense Reimbursement Account Option, you will be reimbursed for the cost of medical care for yourself, your Spouse, and Dependents that is not covered under any other plan or policy.
 "Medical care" involves the diagnosis, cure, treatment or prevention of disease.
-Expenses for medical care include expenses for routine and extraordinary medical and dental examinations, vision exams and eye-wear, surgery, psychiatric care, hospitalization, insulin, drugs and medicines purchased with a prescription, therapeutic, orthopedic and prosthetic aids and devices, and transportation primarily for essential medical care.
+Expenses for medical care include expenses for routine and extraordinary medical and dental examinations, vision exams and eye-wear, surgery, psychiatric care, hospitalization, insulin, drugs and medicines purchased with or without a prescription, therapeutic, orthopedic and prosthetic aids and devices, and transportation primarily for essential medical care.
+Also included are amounts paid for feminine care products relating to menstruation such as tampons, pads, liners, cups and sponges.

 The largest amount of benefits that you may elect under this Medical Expense Reimbursement Account Option is the highest dollar amount that the law allows at the time of your benefits election.
-This amount was \$2,600 as of January 1, 2017, but will increase over time based on IRS-determined annual cost-of-living increases.

 The smallest amount of benefits that you may elect is \$120.